alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 ```

 You may have to wait for up to an hour for the changes to complete.

+### Configure your own CDN

+There are two ways to configure your own CDN:

+- Method 1
+- Method 2 - HOST Header method

+#### Method 1

+##### Set up connection between custom domain and CDN

+1. Register your custom domain with a domain name registrar.

+1. Sign up for a CDN.

+1. Set up the connection between your custom domain and the CDN provider, following the CDN provider’s instructions as needed.

+##### Configure your custom domain in Cloud Foundry

+1. Target the space your application is running in:

+    ```bash
+    cf target -o ORGNAME -s SPACENAME
+    ```

+2. Create a domain in your organisation (replace `ORGNAME` with your org name, and replace `example.com` with your domain):

+    ```bash
+    cf create-domain ORGNAME example.com
+    ```

+3. Map the route to your application:

+    ```bash
+    cf map-route APPNAME example.com
+    ```

+##### Configure your CDN

+Configure your CDN to forward HTTPS traffic to the PaaS at the `cloudapps.digital` domain, providing a HTTP Host header (for example `Host: example.com`) for your custom domain.

+When your CDN connects to the `cloudapps.digital` server, that server will present a TLS certificate that is valid only for `cloudapps.digital` and `*.cloudapps.digital`.
+Your CDN must accept this certificate.

+There are many different CDNs available.
+Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk) to discuss best practice for configuring your CDN to work with the PaaS.

+#### Method 2

+##### Set up connection between custom domain and CDN

+1. Register your custom domain with a domain name registrar.

+1. Sign up for a CDN.

+1. Set up the connection between your custom domain and the CDN provider, following the CDN provider’s instructions as needed.

 ### Troubleshooting custom domains